qmk/qmk_firmware/docs/newbs_learn_more_resources.md

 # Learning Resources

-These resources are aimed at giving new members in the QMK community more understanding to the information provided in the newbs docs.
+These resources are aimed at giving new members in the QMK community more understanding to the information provided in the Newbs docs.

 Git resources: